Nancy Ruth

-Nancy Ruth Rowell Jackman CM (born January 6, 1942) is a Canadian heiress, activist, philanthropist and former Canadian Senator.
-She was appointed by Prime Minister Paul Martin, on March 24, 2005.
-While initially appointed as a Progressive Conservative, on March 28, 2006 she joined the Conservative caucus.
+Nancy Ruth Rowell Jackman CM (born January 6, 1942) is a Canadian heiress, activist, philanthropist and former Canadian senator.
+Prime Minister Paul Martin appointed her to the Senate on March 24, 2005.
+While initially appointed as a Progressive Conservative, she joined the Conservative caucus on March 28, 2006.
 She was Canada's first openly lesbian senator.
-She retired from the Senate on January 6, 2017, upon reaching the mandatory retirement age of 75.
+She retired from the Senate on January 6, 2017, upon reaching the mandatory retirement age 75.

 Life and career

 Nancy Ruth was born in Toronto, Ontario, and is an alumna of Branksome Hall.
-Before being appointed to the Senate, Nancy Ruth was a social activist and philanthropist.
+Before being appointed to the Senate, she was a social activist and philanthropist.
 She founded several women's organizations in Canada, including the Canadian Women's Foundation and a women's studies chair at Mount Saint Vincent University.
-She has also been a noted benefactor of hospitals and art galleries throughout Canada, and was named a member of the Order of Canada in 1994.
+She has also been a noted benefactor of hospitals and art galleries throughout Canada, and she was named a member of the Order of Canada in 1994.

 She has long battled for women's constitutional rights and thus opposed the Charlottetown Accord in 1992.
 She is also a vocal opponent of pornography.
 Her support for tougher child pornography laws made her a controversial figure amongst other gay rights activists, who saw the legislation as dangerously ambiguous in its definitions and broad in scope.

-She was born Nancy Ruth (Rowell) Jackman, and is the sister of former Lieutenant Governor of Ontario Hal Jackman, the daughter of former Member of Parliament Harry Jackman and the granddaughter of former MP and Ontario Liberal Party leader Newton Rowell.
-She changed her name in the mid-1990s; she does not use "Ruth" as a last name, instead using both her names as given names with no last name, and therefore prefers to be known as "Senator Nancy Ruth" instead of "Senator Ruth."
-She is alphabetized under "N," not "R", on the Senate website.
+She was born Nancy Ruth Rowell Jackman and is the sister of former Lieutenant Governor of Ontario Hal Jackman, the daughter of former Member of Parliament Harry Jackman and the granddaughter of former MP and Ontario Liberal Party leader Newton Rowell.
+She changed her name in the mid-1990s; she does not use "Ruth" as a last name, instead using both her names as given names with no last name, and therefore preferred to be known as "Senator Nancy Ruth" instead of "Senator Ruth."
+She was alphabetized under "N," not "R," on the Senate website.

 A Red Tory, she stood as a candidate for the Progressive Conservative Party of Ontario on two occasions in the early 1990s, when she was known as Nancy Jackman.
 The first was in the 1990 provincial election, when she lost to New Democratic Party candidate Zanana Akande by fewer than 1,000 votes in the riding of St. Andrew—St. Patrick.
 On April 1, 1993, she lost to Liberal Tim Murphy by over 2,000 votes in a by-election held in St. George—St. David.
-In 1997, she was the recipient of the Governor General's Award in Commemoration of the Persons Case.
+In 1997, she received the Governor General's Award in Commemoration of the Persons Case.

 Nancy Ruth crossed party lines to endorse Kathleen Wynne in her bid to win the leadership of the Ontario Liberal Party in 2013; she donated $10,000 to the Liberal MPP's campaign.